akibrhast/samia_intern/README.md

 ## Known Limitations

+- DATALOG2 example for **X-NUCLEO-IKS5A1** with **NUCLEO-U575ZI-Q** supports **STEVAL-MKI253KA** also, but HW modifications onto NUCLEO-U575ZI-Q are required to route SPI onto DIL24 connector:
+  - Change VDDIO from 1.8V to VDD level (removing SB39 and closing SB38) and select 3.3V as VDD (JP7)
+  - Select SPI on jumper JP6, JP8, JP9 and JP10 and open SB33 and SB36
+  - Select INT1 as USER_INT by selecting INT1 on USER (J2)

-- To run properly DATALOG2 example on STWIN.box, before using those applications, WIFI module firwmare must be upgraded.
+- To run properly DATALOG2 example on **STWIN.box**, before using those applications, WIFI module firwmare must be upgraded.
 The binary is available in Utilities/WiFi_module_upgrade folder.
-- mxchip driver generates a warning at compile time in CubeIDE and in Release configuration.
-It is not impacting the example performance nor generating issues, so you can ignore it.
 - The application has been tested with the following SD cards, formatted FAT32 with 32 KB allocation table:
   - SanDisk 32 GB Ultra HC C10 U1 A1 (p/n SDSQUA4-032G-GN6MA)
   - Verbatim 16 GB Class 10 U1 (p/n 44082)
   - Transcend Premium 16 GB U1 C10 (TS16GUSDCU1)
   - Kingston 8 GB HC C4 (SDC4/8 GB)

   For further details, please refer to [UM3106](https://www.st.com/resource/en/user_manual/um3106-getting-started-with-the-stm32cube-function-pack-for-the-stevalstwinbx1-evaluation-kit-for-high-speed-datalogging-and-ultrasound-processing-stmicroelectronics.pdf)

+- **cli_example** utility, **UltrasoundFFT** firmware example for **STWIN.box**, and **DATALOG2** firmware examples for **X-NUCLEO-IKS02A1** with **NUCLEO-U575ZI-Q** and **X-NUCLEO-IKS02A1** with **NUCLEO-H7A3ZI-Q** are deprecated and in NRND state.
+They are Not Recommended for New Design.
+This is the last update and no further updates are planned.
+- mxchip driver generates a warning at compile time in CubeIDE and in Release configuration.
+It is not impacting the example performance nor generating issues, so you can ignore it.

 ## Development Toolchains and Compilers

 -   IAR Embedded Workbench for ARM (EWARM) toolchain V9.60.3
 -   RealView Microcontroller Development Kit (MDK-ARM) toolchain V5.38
--   STM32CubeIDE v1.19
+-   STM32CubeIDE v2.1

 ## Supported Devices and Boards